rsepassi/zigcoro/README.md

 * Broader architecture support
   * risc-v
   * 32-bit
-  * WASM
+  * WASM (Asyncify?)
   * comptime?

 ### TODO

+* API polishing to better match Zig async
 * Concurrent execution helpers (xawaitAsReady, xawaitFirst, ...).
 * Add support for cancellation and timeouts
-* Async iterators
+* Async iterators/streams
-* Better coroutine error propagation
+* Better (typed) coroutine error propagation (CoroFunc)
   * If a coroutine errors, it will be in the Done state and retval will be set to the error.
 The caller in that situation will have to test whether the coro is Done to call xreturned instead of xnext.
 The YieldT should probably be augmented with the error type (if it exists) of the fn return type.
+* HTTP client and server
+* Documentation, code comments, examples
+* Write up

 ## Inspirations